CLASSIC ALBUM REVIEW:

 Singles: Fit But You Know It, Dry Your Eyes

 This month, pioneering Mike Skinner-project The Streets triumphantly returned to music, bringing a European tour to a close with three dates at Brixton Academy.
 It’s been seven long years since the curtain was drawn on The Streets, following a farewell tour and fifth and ‘final’ project Computers and Blues, back in 2011.

 While tickets for this 2018 tour understandably flew off the shelves, and new material under a variety of aliases have been received just as well, The Streets’ rebirth has demanded a revisit of the project’s litter of outstanding releases.
 Perhaps the pick of the bunch, is 2004’s A Grand Don’t Come For Free, an album that turns 14 in just a few weeks time.
 In celebration of its release, and The Streets’ return to form, here’s an in-depth look at of one the decade’s most underrated and important albums.

 A Grand Don’t Come For Free takes the form of a concept album, telling the main protagonist’s story involving £1000 (a grand) that goes missing, through a journey of addiction, drug use, heartbreak, isolation and reconciliation.
 The album begins with the discovery of the money missing, with each following track arising further complications and distractions, until the project is drawn to a close with an eventual solution.

 Besides A Grand Don’t Come For Free’s alluring relatable subject matter, and linear structure and narrative, it’s of course Skinner’s hypnotic storytelling, vivid lyricism and authentic vocal performances throughout, that give the project such an organic, realistic execution.
-From an all-too-relatable pursuit of a girl who worked in JD, to ‘roaching a spliff sitting watching Eastenders’, the project beams authenticity, transcending the listener to a moment in their lives where they’ve most likely experienced the very same moment.
+From an all-too-relatable pursuit of a girl who worked in JD, to ‘roaching a spliff sitting watching Eastenders’, the project beams authenticity, transcending the listener to a time in their lives where they’ve most likely experienced the very same moment.